Curriculum Statements

 Progress 8 is a score that is calculated each year by the Department for Education (DfE), for every school, to summarise the progress that students of that school have made in their GCSEs.
 It is a type of value-added measure, which compares the results of our students to those of other pupils, of similar ability, nationally.

-This year’s progress 8 score for QEHS of 0.33 indicates that students at QEHS make a third of a grade more progress, in every subject, than expected.
-This is considerably better progress that the progress made by students nationally.
+Building on last year's Progress of +0.33, this year’s progress 8 score for QEHS of 0.39 indicates that students at QEHS make more than a third of a grade more progress, in every subject than students, of similar ability, nationally.

 Please find our curriculum policies here.
 You can read our full curriculum statement and the curriculum statement of each department, below: